DeGym/contracts/contracts/v2/README.md

   - `deployStakePool`: Deploys a user-specific stake pool contract.
   - `getStakePool`: Retrieves the address of a user-specific stake pool.
   - `distributeRewards`: Distributes rewards based on calculated inflation.
+  - `addSupportedFiatToken`: Adds a supported fiat token for reward distribution.
-  - `distributeFiatRewards`: Distributes fiat token rewards based on the total staked amount.
+  - `updateTotalStaked`: Updates the total staked amount.
-  - `claimFiatRewards`: Allows users to claim their fiat token rewards.
+  - `getTotalLockedDGYM`: Retrieves the total amount of locked DGYM tokens.
+  - `getTotalUnlockedDGYM`: Retrieves the total amount of unlocked DGYM tokens.
 - **Key Events**:
   - `StakePoolDeployed`: Emitted when a user-specific stake pool is deployed.
-  - `RewardsDistributed`: Emitted when rewards are distributed.
-  - ``: Emitted when fiat rewards are distributed.
-  - `FiatRewardsDistributed`: Emitted when fiat rewards are distributed.
+  - `StakeUpdated`: Emitted when the total staked amount is updated.

 ### StakePool.sol
 - **Purpose**: Manages the staking and reward distribution for a specific user.